project-codeflare/codeflare-sdk/README.md

 To include test dependencies run: `poetry install --with test`

-To include docs dependencies run: `poetry instal --with docs`
+To include docs dependencies run: `poetry install --with docs`

 To include test and docs dependencies run: `poetry install --with test,docs`